yellow006/SAD-VER/README.md

 SEED and SEED-IV datasets are avaliable at: https://bcmi.sjtu.edu.cn/home/seed/

-Our experimental results in SEED & SEED-IV dataset are included in our revision to reviewers.
-They will be released in public soon.
+Our experimental results in SEED & SEED-IV dataset are included in _Results on SEED.pdf_.

 _5. Acknowledgements_